Infernet Node

 The Infernet Node is a lightweight off-chain client for Infernet responsible for fulfilling compute workloads:

-contract) or off-chain (via the REST API) requests - Nodes orchestrate dockerized Infernet Containers consuming on-chain and off-chain provided inputs
+- Nodes orchestrate dockerized containers (aka "services") consuming on-chain and off-chain provided inputs

-- Nodes deliver workflow outputs and optional proofs via on-chain transactions or the off-chain API
+- Nodes deliver outputs and optional proofs via on-chain transactions or the off-chain API

 James has setup a Governor contract for his DAO, inheriting the Infernet